 Understand what it will take to win and assess the value to your business.
 Do an overall assessment of the value of your potential offering.
 This will generate a recommendation to either go forward with the offer, redirect the offer, or stop the offer altogether.
 There is a way to connect a market-driven, differentiated offering to the requirements language of R&D, engineering, and operations.
 You need to translate the market-driven learnings into an actionable framework for your internal organization to do their work.

 - A unique, superior product is the number one driver of new product profitability

-- Building in the voice of the customer in a market-driven, customer-focused new product process
+- Build in the voice of the customer in a market-driven, customer-focused new product process

-- Doing the homework and front-end loading the project; due diligence done before product development gets underway
+- Do the homework and front-end load the project; do due diligence before product development gets underway

 - Getting sharp and early product and project definition means higher success rates and faster to market

 - Spiral development—putting something in front of the customer early and often—gets the product right

 - A well-conceived, properly executed launch is central to new product success